uasoft-indonesia/badaso-documentation-gen-1/website/versioned_docs/version-1.0.0/customization/custom-page.md

 ## Add Custom Page

-- To add a pages, add it to the `custom-pages` directory.
+- To add a pages, add it to the `pages` directory.

 ```
 📦 Your Project
  ┣ 📂 resources
  ┃ ┣ 📂 js
  ┃ ┃ ┣ 📂 badaso
- ┃ ┃ ┃ ┣ 📂 custom-pages
+ ┃ ┃ ┃ ┣ 📂 pages
  ┃ ┃ ┃ ┃ ┣ 📂 {your-page} /** create your own pages here **/
  ┃ ┃ ┃ ┃ ┃ ┣ 📜 browse.vue
  ┃ ┃ ┃ ┃ ┃ ┣ 📜 read.vue